winduum/winduum-docs/docs/docs/colors.md

 ## Current

 Each text color variant has also `--color-current` defined.
-This is for similiar usage as `currentColor`, but with this custom property the alpha channel can be also used in `rgb`
+This is for similar usage as `currentColor`, but with this custom property the alpha channel can be also used in `rgb`

 ::: code-group
 ```html